 Burberry Inspire is an exciting four-year programme of arts and cultural experiences designed to nurture young people’s creative ambition and showcase the positive impact engagement in the arts can have on young people’s lives.

-Through an inspiring Artist-in-Residence programme in each school we deliver cultural experiences, workshops, creative projects and events for their school communities.
+Through an inspiring Artist in Residence programme in each school The Hepworth Wakefield has delivered cultural experiences, workshops, creative projects and events for their school communities.

 “This is a great resource; I am really pleased the students get this opportunity.
 You are giving them experiences that they wouldn’t otherwise be able to access.”
-Art teacher working with The Hepworth Wakefield
+Art Teacher, Leeds East Academy

 The impact of the four-year programme is being studied by researchers from The Policy Institute at King’s College London, generating valuable evidence about the positive effects creative learning has on students’ personal and academic development.